-Drawing upon the existing literature, a conceptual framework is developed elucidate multifaceted relationship between recruitment strategy, employee morale, compensation package, and talent acquisition in technology companies.
-The framework delineates the interconnectedness of these factors and their collective impact talent acquisition outcomes.
-By conceptualizing the interplay between recruitment strategy, employee morale, and compensation package, this provides framework a holistic understanding of the mechanisms driving talent acquisition within technology companies and serves as a guiding framework for empirical investigation in the subsequent sections of this research.
+Drawing upon the existing literature, a conceptual framework is developed to elucidate the multifaceted relationship between recruitment strategy, employee morale, compensation package, and talent acquisition in technology companies.
+The framework delineates the interconnectedness of these factors and their collective impact on talent acquisition outcomes.
+By conceptualizing the interplay between recruitment strategy, employee morale, and compensation package, this provides framework а holistic understanding of the mechanisms driving talent acquisition within technology companies and serves as a guiding framework for empirical investigation in the subsequent sections of this research.